peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

  EDecimal scale,
  EContext ec)`<br>
- Returns an arbitrary-precision decimal number with the same value as this object but with the given exponent, expressed as an arbitrary-precision decimal number.
+ Returns an arbitrary-precision decimal number with the same value as this object but with the specified exponent, expressed as an arbitrary-precision decimal number.

 * `static EDecimal Rotate(EDecimal ed,